isntpythonasnake/Gateweaver-UE5/README.md

 - [ ] Transition an additional camera to make teleportation seamless for third person characters.
 (Target view with blend)
 - [ ] Types of surfaces to allow or disallow portals spawning.
 - [ ] Objects or collision boxes that deletes portals.
+- [ ] Toggle disable render targets for portals that aren't in view (Lag).
 - [ ] Other Actors teleport interactions with portal.

 ## Getting Started